Catalog of Mock Stellar Streams in Milky Way-Like Galaxies: Discussion

 \subsection{Orbital Properties of Thin and Wide Streams}

 Given the orbital information of the GC progenitors for the last several Gyr, we can further distinguish between the types of orbits that form long, thin stellar streams and those that do not.
 In Figure~\ref{fig:e_lz} we show the energy-angular momentum diagram for all 287 progenitor orbits for the features in halo~523889.
 In our coordinate system prograde orbits are on the right (positive $L_z$) and retrograde orbits are on the left (negative $L_z$).
-The majority of thin streams based on our definition have energies greater than $-0.1 ~\rm kpc^2~Myr^{-2}$, indicating that orbits more strongly bound than this (thereby residing closer to the Galactic center) are heated to the point where they do not form thin coherent streams.
-However, there are also many streams on prograde circular orbits which remain thin deeper into the potential well.
+Over 90 percent of thin streams based on our definition have energies greater than $-0.13 ~\rm kpc^2~Myr^{-2}$, indicating that orbits more strongly bound than this (thereby residing closer to the Galactic center) are heated to the point where they do not form thin coherent streams.
+This is also influenced by the fact that these strongly bound orbits have much smaller orbital periods, meaning they have completed more orbits within our integration time than the other clusters.
+While most of these strongly bound orbits form wide streams, there are also many streams on prograde circular orbits which remain thin deeper into the potential well.
 Notably, the current known phase-space distribution of GC streams in the MW \citep{Ibata2024ApJStreamFinderII} does not have such streams.
 It is possible that these streams have evaded detection thus far; they are closer to the Galactic center and appear on the sky in regions of higher background stellar density, which makes them harder to detect.
+It is also possible that true streams on these orbits are susceptible to heating from disk properties which are not modeled in this work.
 Further analysis of the orbits in connection with the resulting tidal features should help to clarify what types of streams to expect on what types of orbits.